-And I am not only thinking of the early ones in the ’70s, but also of what happened later in the ’80s, when AC/DC and the NWoBHM rocked, yet the progressive folks kind of dwelled at the edge of this particular swamp of their own making.
+And I am not only thinking of the early records of the ’70s, but also of what happened later in the ’80s, when AC/DC and the NWoBHM ruled.
+Yet, the progressive folks kind of dwelled at the edge of this particular swamp of their own making.

-And we still find this sound today with modern bands: The squeaky keyboard offerings, gallivanting melodies leading nowhere and anywhere.
+And we still find this sound today with modern bands.
+The squeaky keyboard offerings, gallivanting melodies leading nowhere and anywhere.
 Plus the high-pitched vocals, shrouded in an almost otherworldly soundscape shaped by convoluted guitar riffs and almost no solos.

 The latest album Abject Tomorrow of the Irish outfit The Vicious Head Society takes off with just such a whiff of past delights.
 Right from the start, its first track The Sycophants will serve as the proverbial pudding to prove this point.

 Abject Tomorrow is yet another concept album.
 This time the story tells of an unpleasant and dystopian future of humanity without emotions.
 With one individual reconnecting to his emotional roots and – in the process – rediscovering his humanity.
-In truth – so I understand – the woes and tribulations of Graham Keane‘s personal life importantly influenced the overall story.
-So – in other words – we face a tale of personalized fiction, if this is possible at all.
+In truth – so I understand – the woes and tribulations of Graham Keane‘s personal life strongly influenced the overall story.
+So – in other words – we face a tale of personalized fiction if this is possible at all.

-In other words, all of the sudden the album will switch towards a decidedly metal landscape, complete with ominous growls and clear voice signing.
-And thus commences the slide down towards the dark side of the metal multiverse.
+In other words, all of the sudden Abject Tomorrow will switch towards a decidedly metal landscape, complete with ominous Technical Death Metal growls and clear voice singing.
+And it thus commences the slide down towards the dark side of the metal multiverse.
 The latter track even contains a couple of solos.
-A combined one too by the way, with guitars and gushing keyboards.
+A combined one too by the way.
+With guitars and gushing keyboards taking turns, pretty cool.

 This happens in the epically supercharged, but still dreamy Agenda.
 But you only get there after a full 47 seconds of nondescript noise at the beginning, which almost cost me my already scarce patience.
 Want to test your djent nerve some more?
 Go ahead and take on Psychedelic Torture Trip.
 You’re gonna like that one.

-There’s also a subtle, but clearly discernible progression towards harder, sterner stuff as the track list progresses.
+There’s also a subtle, but clearly discernible progression towards harder, sterner stuff as the tracklist progresses.
 Sometimes the metal underside of the album becomes so sturdy that you think Metalcore screams would erupt all of a sudden.
 Only to find yourself suddenly in a retrospective turn towards the past all over again.

 Yet, a distinct lack of flow haunts this vision of a dire future.
 The tracks are often a confused mess of different elements kind of helter-skelter thrown into the fray.
 And seemingly without rhyme or reason.

 To get some contrast, you may want to compare this record to prog masterpieces like The Diary of The Gentle Storm or the lone album of Guilt Machine.
-These two chunks of prog convey a strict sense of flow and a tight storyline.
-And this whilst keeping the listener on edge, wanting ever more until the very last note is played.
+These two chunks of prog convey a strict sense of flow, and a tight storyline.
+And this whilst keeping the listener on edge, wanting ever more of the same, until the very last note is played.

 That said and whilst some stretches of the album leave me cold like Downfall, you’ll find some others that knock some sense back into the tune.
 For that let me point out the very last and lengthiest track Analogue Spectre.
-Whilst this one also gripes with some sort of intro of no end too, you’ll get a pretty good dose of the progressive essence of this album.
+Whilst this one also gripes with some sort of intro of no end as well, you’ll get a pretty good dose of the progressive essence of this album.
 This one again comes complete with a number of solos and some pretty sturdy riffing.

 Record Rating: 6/10 | Label: Self-Released | Web: Facebook